 Unlike school counselors, I am available on weekends and evenings until 10PM.

 Usually, once or twice per month.
 Some students arrange to meet me more or less frequently.

-Students in the College Application Program often see me at least once per week for essay workshop.
+Students in the College Application Program typically see me at least once per week.

 Between meetings, students send regular updates to continue the conversation.
 I stay available by email for questions as they arise.